 There are at least a dozen methods of binding, and there are unique pros and cons to each depending on the purpose of the document.
-Some bindings are more durable than others; some allow your book to lie flat when opened, and some have a very attractive appearance.
+Some bindings are more durable than others; some allow your book to lay flat when opened, and some have a very attractive appearance.

-If you’re currently trying to figure out which method to use, we’ve rounded off some of the most common techniques, complete with the pros and cons of each, so that you are able make an informed choice.
+If you’re currently trying to figure out which method to use, we’ve rounded off some of the most common techniques, complete with the pros and cons of each, so that you are able to make an informed choice.

 1. CASE BINDING

 Also known as hardcover binding, this is by far the best binding technique you could pick.
-In fact, in the past, all major books were hard bound.
+In fact, in the past, all major books were hard-bound.
 Basically, the inside pages are sewn together in sections.
 The sections are then glued to the end-papers which are finally glued to the cover’s spine.
-When opened, case bound books lay flat on the table.
+When opened, case-bound books lay flat on the table.

-- Case bound books are an impressive presentation.
+- Case-bound books are an impressive presentation.
 They give your book a weighty feel and inspire an air of quality.

 - Books bound in this manner are highly durable and attract high retail prices.

 - Cost is the biggest drawback to the technique.
 The net cost of case binding can be several times the cost of perfect binding.